rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 You and some monsters are in a labyrinth.
 When taking a step to some direction in the labyrinth, each monster may simultaneously take one as well.
 Your goal is to reach one of the boundary squares without ever sharing a square with a monster.

 Solution:
+- This is a problem of multisource BFS.

 ```cpp:
 #include <bits/stdc++.h>